ArgSciChat: A Dataset for Argumentative Dialogues on Scientific Papers: Ethical Consent

 \section{Ethical Consent}

-Participants are asked to read the detailed document concerning data privacy and informed consent during participation sign-up.
-In this document, the aim of the study and the later use of collected data is explicitly stated to inform participants.
-Extensive details about required personal data information and temporary usage are shown.
-Lastly, participants can request data deletion at any given step of the study.
-All participants who agree to sign-up also consent to participate in the study.
+We ask experts to read and confirm a consent concerning data privacy and informed consent before signing up for our tool.
+In the form, we explicitly state the aim of the study and the later use of collected data.
+We provide detailed information to the subjects about the personal data information we require for participation and its temporary usage throughout the study.
+Subjects can request data deletion at any given step of the study.
+All subjects who agree to sign-up also consent to participate in the study.